ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: ECO-CHIP setup and real-world testcases

-Although our simulator can handle a range of technology nodes for packaging and a range of derate factors for $C_\text{mfg, src}$, as highlighted in the table, our results in this section are shown for specific values, i.e., we assume all packaging technology (RDL, EMIB, and active/passive interposers) to be in 65nm and the energy source is from coal at 700g of CO$_2$ per KWh.
-Based on the testcase, we vary the technology node for each of the chiplets to explore the possible design space and estimate $C_\text{mfg}, i$.
+\textit{(1)} \underline{{\it Input parameters}} ECO-CHIP uses several input parameters which are listed in Table I with their supported range of values and their sources.
+For instance, based on the source of energy, whether it is coal, gas, wind, etc., the $C_\text{mfg, src}$ can be a value between 30g -- 700g of CO$_2$ or based on the technology node, the defect densities can be between 0.07 -- 0.3/cm$^2$\cite{supply-chain, active-vs-passive-2}.
+Defect density varies across nodes, and they tend to mature over time.
+Fig.~\ref{fig:def-den-vs-nodes}(a) shows the normalized defect density trend over different technology nodes.
+For a given technology node, defect densities begin to plateau as the node matures with time\cite{anandtech-def-den-tsmc5nm,def-den-variation1,variation2-def-density}.
+Fig.~\ref{fig:def-den-vs-nodes}(b) shows the variation in total CFP as a function of defect density.
+Although our simulator can handle a range of technology nodes for packaging and a range of derate factors for $C_\text{mfg, src}$, our results in this section are shown for specific values, i.e., we assume all packaging technology (RDL, EMIB, and active/passive interposers) to be in 65nm, the $D_\text{wafer}$ to be 450mm, and the energy source is from coal at 700g of CO$_2$ per KWh.
+Based on the testcase, we vary the technology node for each of the chiplets to explore the possible design space and estimate $C_{\text{mfg},i} $.
 Based on the technology each chiplet is implemented in, we choose the appropriate values from the specified ranges.

-{\it (2) Testcases and architectures} We evaluate our carbon simulator on four industry testcases: (i) Intel mobile processor, Tiger Lake(2020)~\cite{tigerlake-die-area}, (ii) Intel server-class 2-chiplet-based CPU, Emerald Rapids (EMR)~\cite{emr-die-area} (to be released in Q4 2023), (iii) NVIDIA GA102 GPU (2020)~\cite{ga102-die-area}, and (iv) Apple A15 SoC (2021)~\cite{a15-wiki}.
+\textit{(2)} \underline{{\it Testcases and architectures}} We evaluate our carbon simulator on four industry testcases: (i) Intel server-class 2-chiplet-based CPU, Emerald Rapids (EMR)~\cite{emr-die-area} (to be released in Q4 2023), (ii) NVIDIA GA102 GPU (2020)~\cite{ga102-die-area}, (iii) Apple A15 SoC (2021)~\cite{a15-wiki} and (iv) AR/VR (2022)~\cite{accelerator-ar-vr}.
 The input to our simulator is an architectural description of these testcases with the die area breakdowns for each of these processors.
 We obtain the area breakdowns of each of these testcases from third-party websites such as~\cite{emr-die-area, ga102-die-area, a15-die-area, tigerlake-die-area}.
-For the monolithic SoCs (Tiger Lake, GA102, and A15) we break them into chiplets based on the block-level architecture.
-We use one chiplet for memory, another chiplet for analog components, and a third chiplet for digital logic inspired by~\cite{AMD-Zen2}.
-We also further explore the design space by splitting the large digital logic chiplet into smaller chiplets.
-For Intel Emerald Rapids, an EMIB-based 2-chiplet testcase, we perform CFP estimation for the original chiplet-based architecture.
-We also perform carbon evaluation on a 4-chiplet version of the same testcase where we split the large digital logic blocks into two smaller chiplets each.